jedrzejkubica/GBA-centrality/README.md

 ### Interactome SIF file

-Below we provide commands for constructing a human interactome using protein-protein interaction datasets from [BioGRID](https://thebiogrid.org/), [IntAct](https://www.ebi.ac.uk/intact/home) and [Reactome](https://reactome.org/download-data).
+Below we provide commands for constructing a human interactome (undirected and unweighted) using protein-protein interaction datasets from [BioGRID](https://thebiogrid.org/), [IntAct](https://www.ebi.ac.uk/intact/home) and [Reactome](https://reactome.org/download-data).
+The interactome file has 3 tab-separated columns: ENSG1 "pp" ENSG2.
+It can be modified to create a weighted graph by replacing "pp" with weights (0 < weight < 1).
+If so, use `--weighted` parameter when running GBA centrality.

 **Step 1.
 Download and extract human protein-protein interaction data**